 - To delete a file, use the unlink system call.

 - From the shell, this is rm <filename>

 - Procedure is:

 - 1. check if user has sufficient permissions on the file (must have write access).

 - 2. check if user has sufficient permissions on the directory (must have write access).

 - 3. if ok, remove entry from directory.

 - 4. Decrement reference count on inode.

 - 5. if now zero:

 - a. free data blocks.

 - b. free inode.

-- If crash: must check entire file-system:
+- If the system crashes: must check entire file-system:

 - check if any block unreferenced.

 - check if any block double referenced.

+- (We'll see more on this later)